If you were told to follow an anti-inflammatory diet, you’ll want to get this Anti-Inflammatory Foods List PDF hung up on your fridge stat!

 Acute Inflammation

-Acute inflammation is a necessary function for our body’s survival; it occurs as a result of an injury within the body, such as a bee sting or a cut on your finger.
+Acute inflammation is a necessary function for our body’s survival.
+It happens as a reaction to an injury within the body, such as a bee sting or a cut on your finger.

-In this situation, your immune system kicks into gear and your body sends inflammatory cells to fight foreign invaders and initiate the healing process.
-This type of inflammatory response resolves as the injury heals.
+When this happens, your immune system kicks into gear and your body sends inflammatory cells to fight foreign invaders and initiate the healing process.
+This type of inflammatory response resolves as the injury heals and your body will ultimately go back to a non-inflamed state.

 Chronic Inflammation